-Being able to post a topic in the #development:releases category requires at minimum trust level 1.
-This should automatically be granted for accounts that are over a day old and have interacted with the site on both days.
+Being able to post a topic in the #development:releases category requires the minimum trust level 2.
+Be active in the community by helping others, answer questions and generally offer an active stance in the community to gain trust levels.
 For more information about trust levels, see Understanding Discourse Trust Levels.

 My/Someones content is being shared without my/their permission.
 What can I do?